Vascular Ring Program

 Vascular Ring Program: Why Choose Us

-CHLA consistently ranks among the top pediatric cardiology and heart surgery programs nationwide, according to U.S. News & World Report.
+U.S. News & World Report ranks CHLA among the best in the country for cardiology and heart surgery care.
+The same report lists CHLA as one of the top 10 children’s hospitals in the nation.
 Our surgeons also have experience treating children with multiple heart defects and achieve excellent outcomes.
 We offer your child:

 What Is a Vascular Ring?